House impeachment managers wrap up their case with Trump's obstruction

-House Intelligence Chairman Adam Schiff and the impeachment managers finish their opening arguments on Friday in what's their final chance to make an uninterrupted pitch to senators on the fence that they should hear from more witnesses in the impeachment trial of President Donald Trump.
+House Intelligence Chairman Adam Schiff and the impeachment managers are finishing their opening arguments Friday in their final chance to make an uninterrupted pitch to senators on the fence that they should hear from more witnesses in the impeachment trial of President Donald Trump.

-The House managers will shift from their case for why the President abused his office and dive into their argument that the President conducted unprecedented obstruction of the House's impeachment investigation, which is the second article of impeachment the House passed last month, obstruction of Congress.
+The House managers wrapped up their case for why the President abused his office and turned to the argument that Trump conducted unprecedented obstruction of the House's impeachment investigation, which is the second article of impeachment the House passed last month: obstruction of Congress.

 LIVE UPDATES: Impeachment trial of President Trump

-Schiff made an impassioned closing argument to end the House's second day of presentations on Thursday evening, urging the removal of Trump and repeating that "right matters."
-He'll have one more chance to leave an impression with on-the-fence Republican senators at the conclusion of the House's third and final day of opening arguments this evening, before it will be the defense counsel's turn to make their opening argument.
+Schiff had made an impassioned closing argument to end the House's second day of presentations on Thursday evening, urging the removal of Trump and repeating that "right matters."
+He continued that theme Friday with a personal pitch to senators in concluding the House's abuse of power case, even playing a clip of the late Sen. John McCain -- an Arizona Republican beloved by many in the Senate chamber who famously clashed with Trump -- talking about the importance of Ukraine as a bulwark against Russia.

-"You know you can't trust this President to do what's right for this country.
-You can trust he'll do what's right for Donald Trump," Schiff said.
-"If you find him guilty, you must find that he be removed.
-Because right matters.
-And the truth matters.
-Otherwise we are lost."
+Schiff showed Trump's news conference with Russian President Vladimir Putin in 2018 in which Trump talked about the Democratic National Committee server conspiracy, calling it an "intelligence coup" for Russia.
+And the California Democrat urged senators to put themselves in the shoes of former Vice President Joe Biden or former US Ambassador Marie Yovanovitch when they think about Trump's conduct.

-The California Democrat also previewed the House's case for obstruction, making an argument directly to senators that the President's conduct will have repercussions for them, too.
+"One day someone releases a transcript of a call between the President of the United States and a foreign leader and the President says there's going to be some things happening to you or to you or to you," he said, pointing at senators around the chamber.
+"How would you feel about the President of the United States?
+Would you think he was abusing the power of his office?
+And if you would, it shouldn't matter that it wasn't you.
+It shouldn't matter that it was Marie Yovanovitch.
+It shouldn't matter that it was Joe Biden, because I'll tell you something: The next time it just may be you."

 Trump complained about the start date on Twitter Friday morning, suggesting that the Saturday session would get bad TV ratings.